mbah14/wpm-speaking-calculator/README.md

 The following dependencies are required to run the app:

 - streamlit: this is use the build the webapp
-- dotenv: stored API_KEY in a secure way
 - requests: HTTP Request